QuantInsti/AI-in-Trading-Workflow/gemini_fullstack_langgraph/example_01_create_multi_agent_system/README.md

 ---

-This project demonstrates a multi-agent system built with LangChain and powered by Gemini.
+This project demonstrates a multi-agent system built with LangGraph and powered by Gemini.
 It uses a group of AI agents that work together to gather news, analyze market sentiment, and produce a final trading recommendation.

 A key feature of this example is its ability to generate a detailed **PDF report** after each analysis.
 This report provides a complete audit trail of the agent's decision-making process, summarizing the inputs, agent contributions, and the final output.